measty/WSIStitcher/README.md

 # General purpose WSI stitcher

 Intended for WSI level inference using a patch-based model.
+Outputs an ome.tiff or .qptiff with ome metadata.

+ Designed to be flexible and work with any PyTorch model that takes in image patches and outputs image patches of the same spatial size.

 It can also be used with model set to None, in which case a dummy 'pass through' model will be created.
 This can be used for things like format conversion to tiff, masked rebuilding, or mpp conversion.